<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Once you know what you need and who the key players are, it’s time to think about your sourcing strategy.
 There’s no single "best" way to do it; the right approach depends entirely on your business goals, budget, and risk tolerance.
 Are you prioritizing cost savings, quality control, or flexibility?
 Answering that question will help you decide which of the following strategies makes the most sense for your retail fixture program.
 A well-defined plan is the foundation of successful vendor sourcing and sets you up for a smooth and efficient partnership from day one.

-Single vs. Multiple Sourcing
+Single vs. Multiple Sourcing: Which to Choose?

 One of the first decisions you'll make is whether to put all your eggs in one basket or spread them out.
 Going with a single, trusted vendor can be great for consistency.
 You build a strong relationship, and they get to know your brand inside and out, which often leads to better service and quality for your fixtures.
 The downside?
 If that one vendor runs into production delays or supply issues, your entire project can grind to a halt.
 Using multiple suppliers is a great way to manage that risk.
 It keeps you from being too dependent on one source and can even spark some healthy competition, which might get you better pricing.